Feedly: Magazine Style Homepage

 Feedly is a Firefox addon that creates a magazine-like startpage/homepage on Firefox.
 It creates a fast and stylish way to read and share the content of your favorite sites and services.
 It also provides seamless integration with Google Reader, Twitter, Frienfeed, Delicious and YouTube.

 To install Feedly, first of all you need to have the Mozilla Firefox browser installed on your computer.
 If you already have it, then you can proceed with installing Feedly.
-You can get it from the official Firefox Add-ons repository.
+You can get it from this link.
 After you install it, you’ll have to restart Firefox.

 Once Firefox loads back up, you will see 2 new icons added to it.
 (1) Feedly start page and (2) Add source.
 The Feedly start page icon provides the user a quick and easy access to Feedly.
 The Add Source icon is for when you want to subscribe or add a certain website or blog to Feedly.